 Since the N-Audio amp cabinet switching system assortment is expanding, I decided to write this article containing tips for using FX-Loop section units in your guitar rig.
-Currently, there is only an FX-Loop unit available for the Two Amps To Cabinet switcher, but soon there will also be for the 4X4 and 8X7 amp cabinet switchers.
+Currently, there is only an FX-Loop unit available for the Two Amps To Cabinet switcher, and 4X4 Switcher but soon there will also be for the 8X7 amp cabinet switchers.

 The first power-up